Definition of Thyroid gland

 Thyroid gland: A gland that makes and stores hormones that help regulate the heart rate, blood pressure, body temperature, and the rate at which food is converted into energy.
 Thyroid hormones are essential for the function of every cell in the body.
 They help regulate growth and the rate of chemical reactions (metabolism) in the body.
 Thyroid hormones also help children grow and develop.

 The thyroid gland is located in the lower part of the neck, below the Adam's apple, wrapped around the trachea (windpipe).
-It has the shape of a butterfly: two wings (lobes) attached to one another by a middle part.
+It has the shape of a butterfly: two wings (lobes) attached to one another by a middle part called the isthmus.

 The thyroid uses iodine, a mineral found in some foods and in iodized salt, to make its hormones.
 The two most important thyroid hormones are thyroxine (T4) and triiodothyronine (T3).
 Thyroid stimulating hormone (TSH), which is produced by the pituitary gland, acts to stimulate hormone production by the thyroid gland.
 The thyroid gland also makes the hormone calcitonin, which is involved in calcium metabolism and stimulating bone cells to add calcium to bone.

 See also Calcitonin; Hyperthyroid; Hypothyroidism; Thyroid stimulating hormone; Thyroxine; Triiodothyronine.

 Back to MedTerms online medical dictionary A-Z List